Water Use Plans FAQs

-- Synthesize and document the outcomes of the water management constraints, physical works, monitoring programs, and other activities ordered by the provincial Comptroller of Water Rights (the Orders).
+- Synthesise and document the outcomes of the water management constraints, physical works, monitoring programs, and other WUP elements ordered by the B.C.
+Comptroller of Water Rights (the Orders).

 - Understand BC Hydro's completion of the ordered activities; identify any areas where it was not possible to fully comply with the Orders and explain why.